Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 findAvgOfSubarrays([1, 3, 2, 6, -1, 4, 1, 8, 2], 5)
 ````

-<b>Time complexity: </b> Since for every element of the input array, we are calculating the sum of its next `K` elements, the time complexity of the above algorithm will be `O(N*K)` where `‘N’` is the number of elements in the input array.
+<b>Time complexity: </b> Since for every element of the input array, we are calculating the sum of its next `K` elements, the time complexity of the above algorithm will be `O(N*K)` where `N` is the number of elements in the input array.

-Can we find a better solution?
+#### Can we find a better solution?
 Do you see any inefficiency in the above approach?

-The inefficiency is that for any two consecutive subarrays of size `‘5’`, the overlapping part (which will contain four elements) will be evaluated twice.
+The inefficiency is that for any two consecutive subarrays of size `5`, the overlapping part (which will contain four elements) will be evaluated twice.

-The efficient way to solve this problem would be to visualize each contiguous subarray as a sliding window of `‘5’` elements.
+The efficient way to solve this problem would be to visualize each contiguous subarray as a <i>sliding window</i> of `5` elements.
 This means that we will slide the window by one element when we move on to the next subarray.
-To reuse the sum from the previous subarray, we will subtract the element going out of the window and add the element now being included in the sliding window.
+To reuse the sum from the previous subarray, we will subtract the element going out of the window and add the element now being included in the <i>sliding window</i>.
 This will save us from going through the whole subarray to find the sum and, as a result, the algorithm complexity will reduce to `O(N)`.

 Here is the algorithm for the <b>Sliding Window</b> approach:
 ````js